openzipkin/brave/instrumentation/messaging/RATIONALE.md

 `MessageDeduplicationId` before sending a message to a FIFO queue to suppress redundant sends.
 In other words there are at least 3 identifiers for a single message, in different formats, depending on the use case.

+Azure Queue a service-generated `MessageId`, but also a client-generated `x-ms-client-request-id` for correlation.
+Unlike most services, Azure Queue has delete or update by `MessageId` functions, though a `popreceipt` (akin to subscriber) is also required for these tasks.

+Azure ServiceBus includes the AMQP `BrokerProperties{MessageId}` field, but it also supports the Kafka protocol, which does not have a message ID.
+In support of the latter, it also has a `SequenceId` field, which embeds parition information with a logical sequence.
+Note, when using Kafka protocol an `offset` will also exist, and is not directly related to the `SequenceId`.

 A Google PubSub Subscriber receives both a `message_id` and an `ack_id` in the `PullResponse`.
 The `ack_id` has a different format and is scoped to the subscriber.